-Ireland also remains a potentially attractive destination for corporate groups choosing to redomicile their ultimate holding company (commonly referred to as 'inverting' or an 'inversion').
-Redomiciliations or inversions of US companies were prominent between 2012 and 2016, primarily driven by the US corporate tax regime.
-More recently, following the introduction of new regulations by the US Treasury Department, inversions have become less commonplace, although NYSE and NASDAQ listed companies such as Aon, Cimpress and Steris have continued to redomicile to Ireland from jurisdictions such as the United Kingdom and the Netherlands.
+Ireland remains an attractive destination for corporate groups choosing to redomicile their ultimate holding company (known as 'inverting' or an 'inversion').
+Redomiciliations or inversions of US companies were common between 2012 and 2016 but, following the introduction of US Treasury Department regulations, have become less so.

-There are a number of ways in which a foreign corporate group may structure a redomiciliation into Ireland.
-One option is to migrate the existing holding company's tax residence to Ireland (i.e., by the transfer of its central management and control to Ireland).
+There are a number of ways to structure a redomiciliation into Ireland.
+One is to migrate the existing holding company's tax residence to Ireland (i.e., by the transfer of its central management and control to Ireland).
 This structure can present difficulties, however, as many jurisdictions impose a tax charge on a migration of tax residence.
 It can be a particularly unfeasible route for US companies, as the United States does not have a separate concept of tax residence as distinct from the place of incorporation.
 For public companies incorporated in a common law jurisdiction, a more common form of inversion structure involves the incorporation of a new Irish parent company between the existing parent company and the public stockholders that engages in a court-approved cancellation scheme of arrangement or a share-for-share exchange.
-Under a court-approved cancellation scheme of arrangement, the public stockholders agree to having their shares in the existing parent company either cancelled or swapped for shares in the new Irish parent company.
 Reverse mergers are also used, whereby the US purchaser merges into a subsidiary of the Irish target and the Irish target issues new shares to the stockholders of the US company.
-For EU-incorporated public companies, an inversion may also be achieved by re-registering the existing parent company as a European public company16 and then transferring its place of registration to Ireland.
-EU parent companies can also redomicile to Ireland by merging with an Irish public company under the cross-border merger regulations; however, this option is not available to US parent companies.
+For EU-incorporated public companies, an inversion may be achieved by re-registering the existing parent company as a European public company17 and then transferring its place of registration to Ireland.
+EU parent companies can also redomicile to Ireland by merging with an Irish public company under the cross-border merger regulations.

-Because of US anti-inversion rules, most inversion opportunities for US companies seeking to redomicile to Ireland are now arising in an acquisition context, where the US company undertakes a strategic acquisition or merger with a foreign company, with the ultimate holding company of the merged group being located in Ireland.
+Owing to US anti-inversion rules, most inversions now arise in an acquisition context, where the US company undertakes a strategic acquisition or merger with a foreign company, with the ultimate holding company of the merged group being located in Ireland.
 The Irish holding company may subsequently list on a US stock exchange, such as NYSE or NASDAQ.

 v Branch operations and place of business